mapossum/spa/README.md

 There are many examples of GIS processes that work better utilizing customizations.
 These include GIS modeling of temporal events, decision support tools, and more.

-This course focuses on the extension of geographic information systems (GIS) through programming as well as on the development of algorithms for spatial analysis and information extraction in vector and raster data.
+This course focuses on the extension of geographic information systems (GIS) through programming (specifially in Python) as well as on the development of algorithms for spatial analysis and information extraction in vector and raster data.
 We will cover different concepts, principles and techniques of programming that help you to solve a variety of spatial problems in physical and human Geography.
 You will learn how to work with Python for Geoprocessing in ArcGIS as well as for spatial